 My assistant principal always supported me during my first two years of teaching.
-She listened to my shackles, constantly encourage me, give me positive feedback, as well as constructive criticism.
+She listened to my [struggles], constantly encouraged me, gave me positive feedback as well as constructive criticism.
 She stood up for me to parents and always advocated on my behalf.
 I could not have made it through my first two years of teaching without her.
-Thank you, Dr. Jailal!
+Thank you, Dr. Jailall!

 From: Sondra Ayscue ’99MR